- Who We Serve

 It is crucial that businesses know who agreed to what version of your contract and when they did so.
 Ignoring this leaves your business open to risk and slows down your enterprise.

 In order for your contracts to remain enforceable, you must notify customers when there has been a change in terms they already accepted.
-Failing to inform customers of new terms 7 failing to nurture your product.
+Failure to inform customers of new terms is failure to nurture your product.
 SaaS companies unnecessarily put themselves at risk when legal agreements aren’t implemented or managed properly.